 Flush mount electrical panel

 If you’re considering a flush mount electrical panel, you should know a few things.
 The first thing to consider is that there are two types of flushers: surface mount and flush mount.
 A surface mount is similar to what you see in many homes today.
-It’s installed on the wall and has a cover plate to hide the wires, breakers, and other components.
+A cover plate hides the wires, breakers, and other components on the wall.

 Surface Mount Electrical Panel